evansm7/umac/README.md

     (e.g. `Open()`, `Prime()`, `Control()`, `Status()`) the call is routed to host-side C code in `disc.c`.
-The emulation code doesn't support any of the advanced things a driver can be asked to do, such as formatting – just read/[not yet write] of a block.
+The emulation code doesn't support any of the advanced things a driver can be asked to do, such as formatting – just read/write of a block.
     When the disc is asked to be ejected, a `umac` callback is called;
     currently this just exits the emulator.
 The beginnings of multi-disc support are there, but not enabled – again, bare